Last-chance saloon for world's bond issuers as Fed looms

 “The Fed will leave a big void in the market ...
 People will scramble for capital.
 But even if they pay 50 bps (premium) it’s still pretty cheap funding,” said Steve O‘Hanlon, a fund manager at ACPI Investment Partners in London.

-At times like this, the more liquid big borrowers tend to be favored by investors - bad news for junk-rated borrowers who have possibly benefited most from the Fed’s liquidity largesse.
+At times like this, the more liquid big borrowers tend to be favoured by investors - bad news for junk-rated borrowers who have possibly benefited most from the Fed’s liquidity largesse.

 That spread has since widened by 70 bps, he said.